apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Specifies the name of the ClusterTopology to be used when creating the Cluster.</p>
-<p>This field defines which set of components, as outlined in the ClusterDefinition, will be used to
+<p>This field defines which set of Components, as outlined in the ClusterDefinition, will be used to
 construct the Cluster based on the named topology.
 The ClusterDefinition may list multiple topologies under <code>clusterdefinition.spec.topologies[*]</code>, each tailored to different use cases or environments.</p>
-<p>If <code>topology</code> is not specified, the Cluster will default to the topology defined in the ClusterDefinition.</p>
+<p>If <code>topology</code> is not specified, the Cluster will use the default topology defined in the ClusterDefinition.</p>
-<p>Note: Once set during the Cluster creation, the Topology field cannot be modified.
+<p>Note: Once set during the Cluster creation, the <code>topology</code> field cannot be modified.
 It establishes the initial composition and structure of the Cluster and is intended for one-time configuration.</p>
 </td>
 </tr>